Noon, but flexible at half a day’s cost. Earliest check-in, 2pm.

-Gym, free WiFi throughout.
-In rooms, flatscreen TV, minibar and Castelbel bath products.
-In-room spa treatments can be arranged.
+Free WiFi throughout.
+In rooms, flatscreen TV, minibar and Rituals bath products.

 Our favourite rooms

-Stage a dress rehearsal in the dark, sultry rooms, decked out with plush velvet banquettes, vast beds and seductive bathrooms encased in smoked glass (with modesty-preserving blinds for quick costume changes).
-Suite 601 has an enormous terrace, a roll-top bath in the bedroom, his-and-hers sinks and a costume in the cabinet, ready to inspire your performance.
-Or plump for an Audience Room, which have the luxury of a bedroom-based bath tub, separate shower, stately chaise longue and views of the courtyard.
+Stage a dress rehearsal in the elegantly neutral rooms, decked out with oversized mirrors, vast beds and seductive bathrooms encased in smoked glass (with modesty-preserving blinds for quick costume changes).
+The top floor Suite has an enormous terrace overlooking the theatre and a large living area from which to enjoy a tipple or two from the room service menu, or sink into the roll top bath tub of the Audience Room.

 Elegant eveningwear for theatre nights, and a Portuguese phrasebook to try and make sense of them.

 One of the Tribune rooms is accessible by lift and has an adapted bathroom for disabled guests.

 Cots are free, and extra beds can be added to the Junior Suite or Suite categories.
 Babysitting can be arranged with a day’s notice, and the restaurant has a dedicated kids’ menu.

 For prime views, sit overlooking the courtyard; for somewhere shady and romantic, head for the back of the room.

 Under the guiding hand of head chef Nuno Miguel, Il Basilico offers a menu inspired by classic Italian comfort food.
 Set under a glass ceiling, Mediterranean decor, statement lighting and plenty of plants make for a relaxed and airy space with which to graze on wood-fired pizzas, pastas, risottos and creamy, artisan desserts.